google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 or toggle switch that enables / disables push messages in a location on the page that is consistent throughout a site.

-This doesn't drive users to enable push notifications, but consistency and allowing users to opt in and out easily without constant nudging gives users a way to engage with a site / service / brand if and when they want to.
+This doesn't drive users to enable push notifications, but offers a reliable and easy way for users to opt in and out of engaging with your website.
 For sites like blogs that might have some regular viewers as well as high bounce rates, this is a solid option as it targets regular viewers without annoying drive-by visitors.

 On my personal site I have a toggle switch for push messaging in the footer.